 • Prioritize triage in critical situations

-Step 6: Custom Functions – Tailoring the Intelligence
+Step 6: Custom Functions, tailoring the intelligence

 • Flag complex signals that trigger early warnings